ItsCrist1/EsolangApp/README.md

 - Lots of settings and configuration
 - Comprehensive and customizable logging

+# Installation
+This MAUI application is meant to be ran on Android but it'll get IOS support soon. <br/>

+To run this application **on Android** simply download [the apk](https://github.com/ItsCrist1/EsolangApp/blob/main/EsolangApp/bin/Release/EsolangApp-signed.apk). <br/>

+While I don't plan to implement official **Windows** support you can try to run it with [this exe](https://github.com/ItsCrist1/EsolangApp/blob/main/EsolangApp/bin/Release/EsolangApp.exe) (bugs are to be expected and the app could just simply not run).

 # Interpreter
 The interpreter is an esolang inspired by [Befunge](https://en.m.wikipedia.org/wiki/Befunge) with all sort of arithmetical and utility features.
 The interpreter works with a floating point number array and the pointer can move in all cardinal and intercardinal directions, meaning you can move diagonally.